sumit2607/Jira_Project_Management_tool_Android_app/README.md

 # Jira_Project_Management_tool_Android_app
 Jira_Project_Management tools are  software designed to help project teams to plan a project, track &amp; manage the projects to achieve the defined project goals within the time.
 It also helps team members to collaborate effectively and accelerate the projects to meet the specified constraints.

-Dependency Used
+# Dependencies

 // Firebase Authentication Dependency
     implementation "com.google.firebase:firebase-auth:19.2.0"
     // Firebase Cloud Firestore Dependency
     implementation 'com.google.firebase:firebase-firestore:21.4.0'